 Karate Classes In Old Coulsdon

-Looking for a karate coach or karate classes in Old Coulsdon ?
+Searching for a karate instructor or karate lessons in Old Coulsdon ?

 Karate practice (Old Coulsdon ) – Our Karate Classes in Old Coulsdon

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)